Led by our JumpNet and Efinity solutions, Enjin will enable carbon-neutral NFTs by the year 2030. Here's how.

 In the long-term, we as a society hope to move away from fossil fuels.

 At Enjin, we are energized by a mission to solve our partners' and users' hardest problems, and in turn, contribute to the betterment of our wider society.
 Humanity faces its all-time greatest challenge; every month counts, and we must meet the moment with the urgency it deserves.

 We have already created and launched the ERC-1155 token standard, which saves projects up to 90% on gas when minting NFTs.
 This, in-turn, alleviates weight on the Ethereum network which lowers mining rewards, giving less incentive for miners to spend money on electricity.
 Now it's time to take things to the next level.

-On April 6, we will launch JumpNet, a Proof of Authority blockchain that runs on four nodes that consume 30,000,000 watts per year.
+On April 6, we will launch JumpNet, a Proof of Authority blockchain that runs on five nodes that consume 30,000,000 watts per year.

 This will allow Enjin Ecosystem creators to mint NFTs on a network that consumes ~0.000002 of the electricity of the Ethereum blockchain.

 Later in 2021, we will launch Efinity, a Proof of Stake (PoS) blockchain that will be governed by approximately 1,000 nodes and validators.